INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

-Implanted technology offers a wide range of applications, from restoring and enhancing human senses to providing digital identification and data storage solutions.
+Implanted technology offers a wide range of applications, from restoring and enhancing human senses to providing digital identification and data storage.
 Here are some of the most common applications.

 ### Visual

 Visual implants are designed to enhance or restore vision by interfacing with the visual system.
-These technologies aim to assist individuals with vision impairments or augment the natural visual capabilities.
+This technology aims to assist individuals with vision impairments or augment the natural capabilities.
 Examples include infrared eye drops and Neil Harbisson's "Cyborg Antenna."

 ### Auditory